 They may attack small animals or those slightly larger than themselves.
 However, it is unlikely that most dogs and cats are at risk.

 You should not encourage encounters between shrews and any of your pets.
 Like any other animal, the shrew will still try to fight for its life, scratching, biting, and clawing at your pet.
 The bite may not be dangerous, but it can be a source of bacteria and infections.

 Are Shrews Aggressive?

-Shrews are very territorial animals and can be extremely aggressive towards other shrews and intruders.
+Shrews are territorial animals and can be highly aggressive towards other shrews and intruders.
 They are not aggressive to humans due to their small size.

-They have adapted well to living in various habitats and like plenty of vegetation and ground cover for them to dig burrows.
+They have adapted well to living in various habitats and like plenty of vegetation and ground cover to dig burrows.
 They live in forests, swampy areas, gardens and fields, and woodlands and will use these areas to build their nest.
-Once they find the right place to nest, they will defend that territory fiercely, and sometimes to the death.
+Once they find the right place to nest, they will defend that territory fiercely and sometimes to death.

 Shrews mark their territories using a strong scent from their bodies.
-However, their primary weapon against intruders and predators are their sharp teeth and venom.
+However, their primary weapon against intruders and predators is their sharp teeth and venom.

 Shrews use their teeth and venom to capture and kill their prey.
-The venom is used for hunting but can also be used for defense when faced with an enemy or intruder.
+The toxin is used for hunting but also defense when faced with an enemy or intruder.

-The shrew has a gland in the mouth that releases venom when they bite another animal.
+The shrew has a gland in the mouth that releases venom when biting another animal.
 The venom does not immediately kill but will paralyze the animal.
-In this case, if it’s only an intruder to its territory, the shrew will leave it to die.
+If it’s only an intruder to its territory, the shrew will leave it to die.
 If it is prey, the shrew will then eat the paralyzed animal.
 Their diet comprises mice, birds, frogs, salamanders, and other shrews.

 When disturbed, shrews are usually not quick to attack.
 However, if they have no other choice, this small animal will fight to the death.